philipclare/philipclare.com/content/consulting/consulting.md

 - Design of individual and cluster randomised controlled trials
 - Machine learning for predictive modelling
 - Design and analysis of cross-over trials

+If you have need of advice or expertise in designing or analysing research, please contact me via email to discuss your needs.

+Note: I do not accept work from the alcohol, tobacco, or gambling industries.